alal9000/finshark/frontend/notes.md

 - npm install axios --save
 - npm install --save-dev @types/axios
 - npm install dotenv --save
+-
+- npm install react-router
+- npm install react-router-dom
+- npm install -D @types/react-router-dom
+- npm install -D @types/react-router

+note when using TS we often have to install the types for a package seperately uey

 =========================================
 up2: - analysing the onPortfolioCreate function definition and how the array is funcitoning with our ListPortfolio and CardPortfolio